ARE YOU SAVING YOUR WAY TO LOSSES IN YOUR TFSA?

 Now the challenge with an investment account is the preservation of principal.
 You want to invest and earn a return, but you may need a certain level of liquidity.
 And you probably want something that is better suited to a passive approach.

 The Government of Canada has outlined a series of products that are suitable for investment in a TFSA.
 These include traditional options like stocks and bonds.
-They also include low risk and low volatility options like GIC’s.
+They also include low risk and low volatility options like GIC’s and traditional stocks and mutual funds.
 In addition to these products, the government allows for investment in your TFSA in products like Mortgage Investment Corporations.

-Current return on a number of these products is relatively low.
+The current return on some of these products can be relatively low.

 For cash sitting in your TFSA you are likely getting somewhere between .45% and .8% depending on the year and the institution.
 You read that right; your cash in your TFSA is getting less than 1%.